EMERGING MARKETS-Latam stocks choppy on Europe worries

 "The structural situation for Europe right now is a slowdown," Perfeito said, adding that he doesn't see the euro zone collapsing.

-Brazil's benchmark Bovespa stock index .BVSP slipped 0.49 percent, after rising sharply in the last session.
+Brazil's benchmark Bovespa stock index .BVSP eased 0.4 percent in choppy trading, having spent time in positive territory as well.

-Brazilian markets will be closed on Tuesday for a holiday, and volumes were weak on Monday as many traders took the day off for a four-day weekend.
+Brazilian markets will be closed on Tuesday for a holiday, and volumes could be weak Monday as many traders took the day off for a four-day weekend.

 "The market isn't in today, it's at the beach," Perfeito noted dryly.

-Limiting losses, financial stocks climbed, with Banco do Brasil (BBAS3.SA), Latin America's biggest bank by assets, up 3.39 percent, Itau Unibanco (ITUB4.SA) rising 0.25 percent and Banco Bradesco (BBDC4.SA) gaining 1.47 percent.
+Financial stocks climbed, with Banco do Brasil (BBAS3.SA), Latin America's biggest bank by assets, up 3.8 percent, Itau Unibanco (ITUB4.SA) rising 1 percent and Banco Bradesco (BBDC4.SA) gaining 1.4 percent.

 The central bank on Friday allowed banks to set aside less capital for some consumer loans of up to five years, seeking to protect local credit markets from the impact of global financial turmoil.
 [ID:nN1E7AA1PI]

-Chile's IPSA index .IPSA dropped 0.28 percent, giving up some gains of the previous session. energy group EnersisENE.SN dropped 2.76 percent.
+Chile's IPSA index .IPSA dropped 0.1 percent, giving up some gains of the previous session.

+Industrial conglomerate Copec COP.SN led losses with a drop of 0.4 percent.

+Mexico's IPC index .MXX dropped 0.5 percent shortly after opening.
+(Editing by Jeffrey Benkoe)

 Our Standards: The Thomson Reuters Trust Principles